The Skyblade Saga!

 “More for us.”
 Annabel grinned as she moved over to the chest.
 “There should be enough to pay for supplies, and bonuses for all.”

 “It’s not all gold.”
 Hardwicke pointed at a corner.
-There was a ring there, with a sapphire set in a silver band.
+There was a ring there, with a sapphire set in silver.

 “Soooo pretty!”
 Sourtongue said.
 “Soooo shiny!”